syrosalynyu/100-days-of-code/log.md

 **Today's Progress**: 1.)
 How to define a method in ruby & 2.)
 Rspec intro on Learn.co

 **Thoughts:** It's my first time hands on Rspec exercise and not quite sure about mechanism.
 I decide not to dive in until I get a hang of all the ruby's fundamentals!

+### Day 3: Sep 11, 2019

+**Today's Progress**: using string interpolation + method(def) to indicate the value of each grid

+**Thoughts:** This is my first exercise that contains ASCII character set to draw a graphic (the grids).
+It's a new experience and needs some time to process when creating the the method.

+**Link to work:**[Display Tic Tac Toe Board] (https://github.com/syrosalynyu/ttt-4-display-board-rb-bootcamp-prep-000/blob/master/lib/display_board.rb)